Hank2014/Integrated-EEA-and-Driving-Simulator-Coupling/README.md

 4. (Recommended) Install an integrated development environment (IDE) such as Eclipse.

 #Installing this package:
-1. Just copy the files in this repository to the respective projects and replace any files that already exists.
+1. Just copy the files in this repository to the respective projects and overwrite any file that already exists.